 - Know how to strike the right balance between kindness and discipline.

-What will I love about the job?
+What will I love about being a Teaching Assistant?

-- Working with children will give you a fresh perspective on life as they’re full of imagination, interesting ideas and boundless energy.
+- Working with children will give you a fresh perspective on life as they’re full of imagination, interesting ideas, and boundless energy.

 - You’ll be able to influence and inspire future generations on a daily basis, which puts you in a privileged position.